Control Problems with Vanishing Lie Bracket Arising from Complete Odd Circulant Evolutionary Games: Final Discussion and Future Directions

 In this paper we studied an optimal control problem arising from the class of complete, odd circulant games that generalize rock-paper-scissors.
 We used the replicator dynamics as the natural equations of motion in the optimal control problem.
 In particular, the control problem was to drive trajectories toward the unique interior fixed point of the replicator dynamics.
 We first studied the uncontrolled fixed points of the replicator.
 We then showed that this class of problems admits a natural quasi-linearization, and that this quasi-linearized optimal control problem has a open-loop optimal control satisfying a specific second order differential equation.
 Furthermore, we showed that as the number of strategies grows, this differential equation admits a closed form solution.
 Numerical comparisons showed that this limiting case provides a natural approximation for the optimal control.
 We also showed that even when the starting conditions for the optimal control are far from the interior Nash equilibrium, where quasi-linearization is performed, we still can use it to approximate the optimal control in the original problem.

-Unfortunately, the results presented in this paper do not apply to arbitrary circulant games or to cyclic games with a control parameter.
+A promising direction for future research would be to extend these results to arbitrary circulant games or to cyclic games with a control parameter.
 In this context, a cyclic game is any circulant game in which the first row of the $\mathbf{L}_N$ matrix has form $(0,1,0,\dots,0,-1)$.
 Here the number of $0$'s between $1$ and $-1$ is $N-3$.
 The resulting matrix $\mathbf{M}_N$ with $1$'s corresponding to the $1'$ in $\mathbf{L}$ and $0$ elsewhere is the adjacency matrix of a cycle graph.
 Rock-paper-scissors is the only game that is both a cyclic and complete odd circulant graph (because the three-cycle is the complete graph on three vertices).
 Any circulant game whose payoff matrix can be written as $\mathbf{L}_N + \gamma\mathbf{M}_N$ will obey Equation \ref{eqn:dotgamma} because the circulant matrices form a commutative algebra.
 Beyond that, it is possible addition dynamics govern the optimal controls in these cases.
 This presents a logical area for further study.

-Another logical extension of this work is to study circulant games with an off-center interior equilibrium point, rather than $\mathbf{u}^* = \tfrac{1}{N}\mathbf{1}$.
+Another extension of this work is to study circulant games with an off-center interior equilibrium point, rather than $\mathbf{u}^* = \tfrac{1}{N}\mathbf{1}$.
 Doing so, however, should introduce additional control parameters.
 This would be an interesting extension as well since this paper considered only a single control parameter.
 It also will make the application more realistic since an individual may have varying degrees of control over each population.
 In addition to introducing additional controls, another natural extension of this work is to derive controllers that drive the system toward a non-interior equilibrium point.
 In particular it would be intriguing to study the problem of deliberately eliminating one or more species.

-Finally, studying more complex dynamics with control, like the mutator-replicator, may produce interesting and useful results.
+Finally, studying more complex dynamics with control, like those found in the mutator-replicator, may produce interesting and useful results.
 However, these may not admit the necessary conditions to allow the control mechanisms identified in this paper to be applied.